ganeti/ganeti/man/gnt-cluster.rst

     will be set to true if not specified.

-The ``--nic-parameters`` option allows you to set the default nic parameters for the cluster.
+The ``-N (--nic-parameters)`` option allows you to set the default nic parameters for the cluster.
 The parameter format is a comma-separated list of key=value pairs with the following supported keys:

 mode
     The default nic mode, 'routed' or 'bridged'.